lexoyo/documents/blogposts/owncloud_contributor_interview.md

 # ownCloud interview: "It is also about federation, not only about decentralisation"

-## Interview with two ownCloud developers
+## Interview with Frank and Jan of ownCloud

 Earlier this year it was [FOSDEM](http://fosdem.org/) time again.
 As one of the biggest, or even the biggest, event around free and open source software the